Thick Lunar Crust Amplifies Deci-Hertz Gravitational-Wave Signal

-Several caveats are worth mentioning.
-Our numerical (SEM) simulations here were restricted to 2D by computational cost.
-The mode-coupling calculation excluded toroidal modes and was also truncated at relatively low spherical harmonic degrees.
-Future work should bridge these gaps by performing full 3D SEM simulations and extending the mode-coupling basis set to higher $l_{\max}$ for cross-validation.
-Furthermore, while this work focuses on polarization-averaged effects to reveal global structural correlations, specific GW events (single incident direction and polarization) may exhibit even sharper local amplifications due to the constructive interference between the global quadrupolar driving force and the local structural heterogeneity.
-Modeling and understanding these complex, event-specific interactions will be crucial for precise source parameter estimation in future GW observations.
+Future work should bridge these gaps by performing fully 3D SEM simulations and extending the mode-coupling basis to higher $l_{\max}$.
+Additionally, with finer topographical models and expanded computational resources, subsequent simulations could probe higher-frequency bands, where small-scale scattering and fracturing are expected to enhance the spatial and spectral variability of the local response.
+Finally, while this study focuses on polarization-averaged global correlations, individual GW events may exhibit sharper local resonances due to constructive interference; modeling these complex, event-specific interactions will be crucial for precise source parameter estimation in future observations.

-Finally, we emphasize that the integration of global mode‑coupling theory with high‑resolution SEM simulations provides the framework necessary to calibrate the Moon as a resonant GW antenna.
+Finally, we emphasize that the integration of global mode‑coupling theory with high‑resolution SEM simulations provides the framework necessary to reach the target of calibrating the Moon as a resonant GW antenna.
 Beyond enabling the detection of mid‑band GW sources, this approach also works reciprocally.
-In principle, observed GW signals could be analyzed to constrain the Moon’s 3D internal structure, complementing traditional seismic surveys.
+In principle, observed GW signals could be analyzed to constrain the Moon’s 3D internal structure \cite{2025arXiv250915452P}, complementing traditional seismic surveys.
 This interdependence hints at a promising future for lunar GW seismology as a dual‑purpose diagnostic tool.